An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Results

 \subsubsection{Single-point spatial resolution of an array of multiple cameras}

-Before studying the capability of a PLATON module to detect neutrinos, the 3D spatial resolution for a point light source equivalent to 1 MeV energy deposition was evaluated.
+Before studying the capability of a PLATON-10cm module to detect neutrinos, the 3D spatial resolution for a point light source equivalent to 1 MeV energy deposition was evaluated.
+Of the 10,000 photons produced, on average 141 photons were detected.
 The 3D spatial resolution was found to be 0.3 mm.
 For completeness, we compared plenoptic cameras with classical cameras, obtained by removing the \mla and adapting the lens-sensor distance, focusing the camera on the centre of the scintillator.
+Here an average of 149 photons were detected per event.
 While a single classical camera cannot precisely reconstruct the 3D position of the light source, we found that the resolution provided by multiple classical cameras is about four times worse than that of plenoptic cameras.
+Comparing a setup with two plenoptic cameras to a setup with two classical cameras, we see a significant difference in reconstruction efficiency, indicated in Fig.~\ref{fig:CC_PC}.
+While the two plenoptic cameras are able in all events to reconstruct the 3D origin of the point source, when the event only falls in the view of a single classical camera, the reconstruction fails, leading to around 23\% of failed reconstruction attempts.
 On the other hand, we note that the size of the scintillator block is not that large and does not require a very long depth of field (DoF), making the performance of an array of classical cameras not too far from that of plenoptic cameras.
 As we will see later in Sec.~\ref{sec:results-platon-nu-resolution-point-large}, the resolution of a system of classical cameras deteriorates compared to plenoptic cameras for a m$^3$ volume.
-Thus, we focus on the PLATON configuration with plenoptic cameras, as described in the previous section.
+Thus, we focus on the PLATON-10cm configuration with plenoptic cameras, as described in the previous section.
 For more details, we refer to Sec.~\ref{sec:results-platon-nu-resolution-point-details-and-classical}.